Codaisseur/cooking-with-objects/README.md

 ### 5. Make a instance of the waiter in the pizzeria

 A instance is when we create a object from a class.
+You can create a object by calling the constructor method.
+The constructor method is called `new` and by default takes no arguments

 - Create a new instance of waiter and assign it to a variable `w = Waiter.new`